DataDog/documentation/content/en/database_monitoring/architecture.md

 * [A Datadog Agent][1]
 * Host for your Datadog Agent
-* Read-only access for your Databases
+* Read-only access for your databases

 ### Agent

 The Datadog Agent is lightweight software that monitors system metrics such as CPU, Memory, and Network.
 It also connects to the Database as a SQL user.
-For self-hosted Databases, you can install the agent directly onto the host that’s hosting your Database.
+For self-hosted Databases, you can install the agent directly onto the host that is hosting your Database.
 For cloud-managed databases such as AWS RDS and Azure SQL, the Agent should be configured to connect to these databases remotely.

 ### Host